 FOR526: Windows Memory Forensics In-Depth

-Malware can hide, but it must run -- The malware paradox is key to understanding that while intruders are becoming more advanced with anti-forensic tactics and techniques, it is impossible to hide their footprints completely from a skilled incident responder performing memory analysis.
-Learn how memory analysis works through learning about memory structures and context, memory analysis methods, and the current tools used to parse system ram.
+Remember: Malware can hide, but it must run.
+It is this malware paradox that is the key to understanding that while intruders are becoming more advanced with anti-forensic tactics and techniques, it is impossible for them to hide their footprints completely from a skilled incident responder performing memory analysis.
+FOR526 will ensure that you and your team are ready to respond to the challenges inherent in DFIR by using cutting-edge memory forensics tools and techniques.

 Memory forensics is the study of operating systems, and operating systems, in turn, work extensively with the processor and its architecture.
 Before we can begin a meaningful analysis of the operating system, we must therefore understand how the underlying components work and fit together.
 This section explains a number of technologies that are used in modern computers and how they have evolved to where they are today.